Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 • Oral syringes for administering medications

-• Benadryl (diphenhydramine) – 1mg per pound for allergic reactions, but consult your vet first
+• Benadryl (diphenhydramine) — 1mg per pound for allergic reactions, but consult your vet before using and always check the label for xylitol

 • Styptic powder for nail bleeding